-This ingredient is the best way to get crispy air fry potato cubes.
+This secret ingredient is the best way to get crispy air fryer mini potatoes.

 Using chives is a great way to add freshness and a pop of colour to the recipe.
 They add a delicious onion and garlic flavour to recipes.

-Rapeseed oil is my favourite type of oil to use in recipes because of its affordability.
+Rapeseed oil is my favourite type of oil to use in recipes with a high heat due to it’s smoke point and affordability.
 If you have another oil on hand, like olive oil, you can use that instead.

-Preheat your airfryer to 190°C. Meanwhile, drain the potatoes and pat dry with a clean tea-towel.
-Add the potatoes back into the bowl (dried with a tea-towel).
-Add the seasoning and rapeseed oil and stir to combine.
-Then, dust the potatoes with cornflour and stir again until all of the potatoes are evenly coated.
+3. Preheat your airfryer to 190°C. Meanwhile, drain the potatoes and pat dry with a clean tea-towel.
+Add the potatoes back into the bowl (dried with a tea-towel) (Image 3).

 Proteins to pair with air fryer potatoes: